zivillian/LGThinQ/README.md

 ### the server seems to use python

 the `/device/<GUID>/certificate` endpoint returns the error [Invalid ciphertext: Ciphertext length must be equal to key size.](https://github.com/pyca/cryptography/blob/e343723356e29f22d74516e251c87ed829c59667/src/rust/src/backend/rsa.rs#L322) if the ciphertext parameter does not match the csr or publickey.

+### LG is using AWS IOT Core for ThinQ

+not a surprise but [confirmed by Amazon](https://aws.amazon.com/de/solutions/case-studies/lg-electronics/).
+Good to know it was not build on AWS but migrated to AWS.